jonathandunn/earthLings/README.md

 This project visualizes three datasets:

-	Twitter Corpus (8 billion words, 2017-2019)
+	Twitter Corpus (12.87 billion words, 2017-2019)
-	Web Corpus (400 billion words, 2013-2019, from the Common Crawl) GeoWAC (42 billion words; geographically-balanced gigaword corpora for 48 languages)
+	Web Corpus (443.06 billion words, 2013-2019, from the Common Crawl) GeoWAC (42 billion words; geographically-balanced gigaword corpora for 48 languages)

 The per-country aggregates can be found in the *docs/data* folder as CSV files.

 View this project through GitHub Pages: https://jonathandunn.github.io/earthLings/

-The full web dataset will be available soon through this repository: http://www.earthlings.io/corpus_download.html
+The full web dataset is now available through this repository: http://www.earthlings.io/corpus_download.html

 For a description of data collection procedures and the language identification component, see this paper: https://jonathandunn.github.io/earthLings/geocomputation.pdf